vanHeemstraSystems/story-management/300/999/README.md

 Source: [How To Craft A Compelling Problem Statement](https://www.antler.co/academy/how-to-write-a-problem-statement)

 A good problem statement is beautiful in its simplicity.
-It should be a one or two sentence statement that clearly articulates a problem that you—and your business—want to address.
+It should be a one or two sentence statement that clearly articulates a problem that you — and your business — want to address.
 Its purpose is to inspire creative thinking but (and this is critical), it is not there to describe the solution.

 ### 100 - The seven questions behind every good problem statement